Let’s run through the five most common challenges that arise when organisations pursue planning and follow-up without dedicated IT support.

 Steering documents and plans are produced in the planning process, but they tend to be agreed upon and then forgotten.
 They are stored in different folders, on a server or in a document management system and left there.

 - Clear delegation of responsibility

-- System to stop the steering documents gathering digital dust instead of being brought to life in the organization
+- System to stop the steering documents gathering digital dust instead of being brought to life in the organisation

-In turn this means that information falls through the cracks, measures are deployed too late in the event of deviations and development in the organization is hindered.
+In turn this means that information falls through the cracks, measures are deployed too late in the event of deviations and development in the organisation is hindered.